LJAM96/p-art/README.md

 OVERWRITE: "true"
 FINAL_APPROVAL: "true"  # Review before applying
 ```

+### Using Uploaded Artwork

+**P-Art automatically prioritizes artwork you've already uploaded to Plex:**

+1. Upload custom posters in Plex:
+   - Go to item → Edit → Posters tab
+   - Upload your custom poster
+   - Don't select it yet (or P-Art will skip the item)

+2. Run P-Art:
+   - P-Art finds the uploaded poster
+   - Selects it automatically
+   - No external API calls needed!

+3. Works for backgrounds too:
+   - Upload via Edit → Backgrounds tab
+   - P-Art will find and use them

+**Benefits:**
+- Use custom/fan-made artwork
+- No API key limits consumed
+- Faster processing (no network calls)
+- Works with final approval mode

+**Note:** This is automatic behavior and cannot be disabled.
+If you want to fetch from external APIs instead, ensure no artwork is uploaded to the item in Plex.

 ### Provider Cooldowns
 If a provider returns a 401 (Unauthorized) error: